Subscribe to updates

 Schools' Forum - Wednesday, 21st January, 2026 9.30 am

-A significant portion of the meeting was scheduled to focus on the Dedicated Schools Grant (DSG) for the 2026/27 academic year.
-This involved informing the Schools Forum of the DSG settlement figures received from the Education and Skills Funding Agency (ESFA) on 17 December 2025.
-The forum was also set to consider proposed formula values for the allocation of these funds to schools.
+A significant portion of the meeting was dedicated to the proposed allocation of the Dedicated Schools Grant (DSG) for the 2026/27 academic year.
+The report presented outlined the DSG settlement figures provided by the Education and Skills Funding Agency (ESFA) on 17 December 2025.

 2026 Work Programme and Meeting Dates